Tesla employee sues the company over harassment

 DeWitt Lambert, an African-American, filed a lawsuit at the Alameda County Courthouse in California that alleges he was sexually harassed, racially harassed and racially discriminated against.

-Tesla, the manufacturer of electric cars like the Model S and the upcoming Model 3, denied the allegations, saying it held two different human resources investigations into the matter.
+Tesla, the manufacturer of electric cars like the Model S and the upcoming Model 3, said it held human resources investigations into the matter.

-In a statement, a Tesla spokesperson said, "HR personnel investigated, interviewing all of the employees who were reportedly involved.
-That investigation turned up conflicting accounts of what happened."
-The spokesperson said other workers told investigators that Lambert had used the same racial slurs he'd complained about.

-"In the end, there was no objective evidence that anything inappropriate occurred toward DeWitt," the spokesperson said.
+"In the end, there was no objective evidence that anything inappropriate occurred toward DeWitt," a Tesla spokesperson said in a statement.

-Lambert is currently suspended with pay while Tesla continues investigating the matter.
+Lambert is currently suspended with pay while Tesla continues looking into the matter.